DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/flashing.rst

 We recommend using the official RPi imaging tool for this, which can be downloaded `here <https://www.raspberrypi.org/software/>`_.
 If you usually use a different tool to flash SD cards, feel free to use that instead.
 We recommend a "headless" setup for the camera trap.

 At present, DynAIkonTrap is not compatiable with the latest version of Raspbian, Bullseye.
-We reccomend to use Raspbian 10 (Buster), this can be selected by opting for the "Legacy" image within the RPi imaging tool.
+We recommend to use Raspbian 10 (Buster), this can be selected by opting for the "Legacy" image within the RPi imaging tool.
 Older versions of Raspbian images may be found online: `here <https://downloads.raspberrypi.org/raspbian/images/>`_.

 .. admonition:: What is a headless setup?
    :class: hint